 What is the project?

-What is the project trying to address?
+What was the project trying to address?

 As an approach to facilitate the building of knowledge and skills quickly through the sharing of information, experience and advice from an experienced practitioner in the career development field, mentoring is expected to provide an efficient manner for building capacity in the sector and supporting CDPs, particularly those who have transitioned to new positions during the recent transformation of employment services in BC.
 As a province-wide initiative, the tool also presents a promising approach to connect CDPs in different areas of BC, enabling learning opportunities for CDPs working in remote or rural areas and providing an opportunity for community-building in the sector.
-The benefits of the mentorship program are multifaceted and can support CDPs in a variety of roles, including support for transitions into management, easing integration into the field as new practitioners, and building community cohesion and supports, with the ultimate goal of developing and retaining a skilled workforce for the BC employment services sector.
+The benefits of a mentorship program are multifaceted and can support CDPs in a variety of roles, including support for transitions into management, easing integration into the field as new practitioners, and building community cohesion and supports, with the ultimate goal of developing and retaining a skilled workforce for the BC employment services sector.

 - What role can a structured mentorship program play in meeting the professional development needs of BC career development practitioners?